-VRC’s international affiliate group, Valuation Research Group (VRG), offers client access to our multinational engagement teams located across the U.S. and internationally.
+VRC’s international member group, Valuation Research Group (VRG), offers client access to our multinational engagement teams located across the U.S. and internationally.
 VRG provides quality valuations and value-related tax services for an international business community, serving clients in more than 60 countries.
 We deliver fair market value of assets for tax compliance and more favorable tax outcomes.

 Our experts offer a full range of tax-related, global valuation services, including:

 - Foreign tax credit planning

 VRG’s valuation specialists are local professionals who are located in their respective countries and manage multinational engagements.
 This offers clients the convenience of a single point of contact with intimate knowledge of local economies, languages, cultures, legislative frameworks and the support of the full VRG network.
 We understand U.S. GAAP requirements, as well as the tax and financial reporting requirements specific to a particular country.
 Our professionals have superior management skills, providing clients with deliverables on time, every time.

 Our offices are located throughout continental Europe and the United Kingdom, Australia, Argentina, Brazil, Canada, China, Colombia, Germany, India, Japan, Mexico, and the United States.
 This global network of over 1,300 professionals provides:

 - Local market knowledge

 - Cost-effective real property and fixed asset valuations